LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 **CheaterCodes**: I would love to talk with CHASM.
 CHASM has had some busy 2 weeks.
 Or to be precise, some busy 4 days at the start of 2 weeks.
 Basically I've been re-writing the entirety of CHASM Line simply because I wasn't happy with the implementation.
 It was a bit messy in spots, it was basically my first attempt.
 I wasn't entirely sure what I was doing.
 So I basically scrapped it all, did it again, took what I learned and now it's better.

 It is again, 90% the same, so I guess it wasn't that bad in the first place.
 But the worst parts that I didn't like about the implementation are much cleaner now, so that's mostly related to expression-caching, function call-caching and dealing with occurrences and such.
 It also changed a bit in terms of of syntax.
-Small changes that people wanted, like bing able to omit the dollar sign for specifying a rule if it's ~~simply~~ for the terms, method, or whatever.
-And easier indexing, and very important, also now has the capability of providing intrinsic fns.
+Small changes that people wanted, like being able to omit the dollar sign for specifying a rule if it's ~~simply~~ for the terms, method, or whatever.
+And easier indexing, and very important, also now has the capability of providing intrinsic functions.
 So very simple operations like geting the length of an array, relevant for geting the number of instructions in a method, or specifically targeting the last instruction needed to know the length of an instruction array.
 So that works now.

-Hwvr, there's still a lot of stuff to do.
+However, there's still a lot of stuff to do.
 The base functionality is pretty decent.
 I'm happy with where it is right now.
 There's some details we have to figure out regarding representation of function descriptors and parameters and ~~method types~~, because that's redundant if we represent them all, but it's annoying if we don't have them all.

 But actually, if anyone is interested in helping out with CHASM, there's a few very great simple issues open at the CHASM repository.
 If anyone feels like helping, the intrinsic functions one is really simple and probably like 10 lines of code for most of the functions on there.
 Error messages is a bit more of a language-parsing one if anyone is interested in helping with that.
 I had someone who was interested in writing up the language specifications, they started but never finished.
 That would also be highly appreciated because right now I'm mostly working alone in this, which is quick, because most of the groundwork has already been laid so it's not that bad.
 But I'd also appreciate more help.